 - Prepare a written list of your questions and concerns.
 This list should be viewed as a partial agenda for the meeting.
-You may have preconceived ideas about the process and the law.
-Please allow us to confirm your ideas and beliefs or to correct them.
+You may have preconceived ideas about the process and the law, please allow us to confirm your ideas and beliefs or to correct them.

 - Bring a previously prepared financial statement or prepare a simple, handwritten list of your assets and liabilities.
 The list should include both separate and community property.
-Assets fall into categories such as business interests, partnerships, recurables, investments, bank accounts, real estate, vehicles, collectibles, life insurance, club memberships, retirement plans, etc. Liabilities include mortgages, pledges, lines of credit, credit card debt, pending lawsuits, contingent liabilities, student loans, or any other debts that you are aware of.
+Assets fall into categories such as business interests, partnerships, investments, bank accounts, real estate, vehicles, collectibles, life insurance, club memberships, retirement plans, etc. Liabilities include mortgages, pledges, lines of credit, credit card debt, pending lawsuits, taxes due, contingent liabilities, student loans, or any other debts that you are aware of.
 The value of the assets and the amount of the debts do not need to be exact.
 Regardless of whether you have a high net worth or a modest estate, rough estimates are sufficient for the initial conference.

 - Prepare a written bullet point outline or summary of any “story” that you want to relate to us.
 Topics of the “story” might include your date of separation, child custody issues and issues relating to potential separate property.
-Topics may also include issues related to the formation, development, growth of a business, etc. For our advice to be of maximum value to you, we need as much relevant information as possible.
+Topics may also include issues related to the formation, development and growth of a business.
+For our advice to be of maximum value to you, we need as much relevant information as possible.
 In high net worth matters, carefully outlining the assets can be a significant time saver.
-If you prepare a summary you will be less likely to forget important details and the time spent conveying the information to your lawyer will be a fraction of the time that would have been required to relate the facts to us orally.
+If you prepare a written summary you will be less likely to forget important details and the time spent conveying the information to your lawyer will be a fraction of the time that would have been required to relate the facts to us orally.

 - If you have been served with any court pleadings that contain statements that are incorrect, prepare a very detailed statement explaining your version of events or facts, point by point, and paragraph by paragraph.
 Your statement should address the issues in the same order as set forth in the pleadings.
 Your statement should be rich in facts, dates, places, witnesses, circumstances, etc. The statement should not be a simple denial.
-Provide us with the accurate details.
+Provide us with the very accurate details.
 Bring all court pleadings with you to the conference.